sayujjain04/Discoverify/README.md

   - Flask : open a terminal window and type "pip install flask"
   - Npm : open a terminal window and type "npm install"

-Please note that to be able to use the site forr its intended functionality, you need to have a spotify developer account and the playlist uploaded cannot be more than 100 songs.
 # To run the app:
+  Please note that to be able to use the site for its intended functionality, you need to have a spotify developer account and the playlist uploaded cannot be more than 100 songs.

   For the frontend
   - change directories until you are in group-project-team62\Frontend
   - Run this in the terminal : npm run dev